axoflow/axosyslog-metrics-exporter/README.md

 ### Axoflow

-AxoSyslog Metrics Exporter is an integral part of the Axoflow Framework, particularly the agent responsible for managing and observing existing AxoSyslog/syslog-ng™ services as well as AxoRouter.
+AxoSyslog Metrics Exporter is an integral part of the Axoflow Platform: it's used by the Axolet agent which is responsible for managing and observing existing AxoSyslog/syslog-ng™ services as well as AxoRouter.
 [Request a sandbox](https://axoflow.com/request-sandbox/) or [learn more](https://axoflow.com/axoflow-platform/).

 ## Contact and support